System monitoring

 hardware failure.
 Minimum-security options were selected during image

 installation.
-At least 2 GB of disk space was reserved for storing the top
+At least 2 GB of disk space was reserved for storing the top data files and LTP log files.

 Note that this is a testing scenario; in real life, users would be well advised to keep security settings at much higher than minimum.